 Giggling at his reaction, I look over at Carrie as she beats Reno with his mag-rod.
 Smirking, I ask, "What'd he do this time?"

 She pauses long enough to answer.
 "He shook my soda when I wasn't looking."

-It's now that I notice she's wet from the waist down.
+It's now that I notice the wet spots all over her clothes.
 Laughing, I warn her, "Just don't kill him."

 She nods, then goes right back to beating him senseless.

 "Ow!
 Cut it out!
 It was just a joke, yo!
 OW!"
 Reno defends, or tries to.

 "This is the third time this week!" *WHACK*

 Tifa sighs, then turns to us again.
 "Promise me you guys won't end up like that?" she jabs her thumb towards the other two.
 "They may not be together, but they fight like an old married couple."

 I laugh at the notion.
 "I doubt I'd ever get that mad at Vincent, but if I do, I promise I'll try not to beat him up too bad."